 A cover letter is an invitation for a potential employer to read your resume.
-A cover letter should be mailed to an employer with your resume.
 The purpose of this letter is to present your skills and experience.
 Cover letters highlight your writing ability and allow you to make a case for why you are a good candidate for this particular job.

 Cover letters should be: